GungnirGS/node-test/README.md

 - **dbschema.js** - defines the schema of collection using Mongoose.
 - **dropcollection.js** - utility script to drop all collection.
 - **populate.js** - utiltiy script to populate database with some data.

+## Additional Notes
+1. `modified` field in subjects and courses collection is used to store the admin user that added the subject or course.
+It is automatically logged by the application.
+Entries populated by `populate.js` will leave that field empty.
+2. `created` field in subjects and courses collection is used to store the timestamp when the entry is added.
+The time used will be the current time and logged by the application.